johnxu21/johnxu21.github.io/teaching/CS472/Timetable/Git_and_Github/msr.md

 Approved.
 I verified the issue link, contributor information, table format, alphabetical ordering, and scope of the change.
 ```

-#### 8. Address Feedback and Resolve Conflicts
+#### 8. Address Feedback and Resolve Conflicts When Necessary

 If the reviewer requests changes, update the same branch, commit the revision, and push again.
 The existing PR will update automatically.

 Because several team members are editing the same file, your branch may conflict with changes already merged into `main`.

-If this occurs, synchronize your branch:
+**Students working through forks** should update their contribution branch from the upstream team repository:

 ```bash
 git fetch upstream